 - Being able to resolve interpersonal conflicts

 Exploring anger within therapy can be useful to the continued understanding of your inner emotional world, and provide the safe space to continue to be curious about the deeper emotions that come up and cultivate the courage to take any needed action.
-If you’d like to learn more about your anger, we invite you to connect with us!
+If you’d like to learn more about how we can help, we invite you to connect with us!